 The Design Quality Assurance (DQA) tool lists the essential elements of the WASH PM and can be used to assess whether a technical programme or project design meets the quality assurance minimum requirement.
 The Implementation Quality Assurance (IQA) tool measures whether the interventions were delivered according to minimum quality standards.
-The WASH project model DQA and IQA tool is available here.80 Download the DIQA Guide here.81
+The WASH project model DQA and IQA tool is available here.79